 Meanwhile, Harry Osborn arrives home to visit his ailing father.
 Norman looks awful; his skin is discolored and his hands are claw like.
 He's bedridden and looks like he's at the end of his rope.
 Norman derides Harry for not achieving more.
 They have a fractured relationship.
 It is as bitter as Norman's illness.
-He implies that Harry will succumb to the same fate.
-He asks to see Harry's hand and notices that it is shaking a symptom of the illness.
+He says the disease is genetic and implies that Harry will succumb to the same fate.
+He asks to see Harry's hand and notices that it is shaking; a symptom of the illness.
 He hands Harry a drive with his research.
 Minutes later, a newscast announces Norman Osborn's death.

-Gwen receives a quick message about good news regarding her scholarship while Max is told to stay behind and check out a problem with the bio-electric power grid.
+Gwen receives a quick message about good news regarding her scholarship; meanwhile, most of Oscorp is being allowed to leave early to attend a memorial for Norman, but Max is told by his supervisor (B.J.
+Novak) to stay behind and check out a problem with the bio-electric power grid.
 The room is a mess of electric eel tanks and strange equipment.
-Max tries to repair the system, but ends up electrocuting himself and falling into the tank of eels.
+Max calls a colleague to deactivate the system for safety purposes, but the colleague refuses, saying he's on his way out the door.
+Max nevertheless tries to repair the system, but ends up electrocuting himself and falling into the tank of eels.
 His transformation has begun.

 Meanwhile in a boardroom, Harry is being informed of various Oscorp troubles.
 He twirls the drive while responding to the information.
-He couldn't care less.
-Harry realizes that the Board doesn't respect him.
-Consequently, he lashes out with his disdain for them, elevating his father's assistant, Felicia Hardy, as his second-in-command.
+He couldn't care less about it all, and sees that the Board doesn't respect him.
+Consequently, he lashes out with his disdain for them, elevating his father's assistant, Felicia Hardy (Felicity Jones), as his second-in-command.
 Charm doesn't run in the family.
 Peter Parker is announced, raising eyebrows in the room.
 Harry steps out to see Peter.
 They haven't seen each other in years.
 He came to check in on his old friend in the wake of his father's passing.
 After an awkward moment, the friends reconnect with a laugh.

 In a local riverside park, Harry and Peter catch up.
 Harry seems genuinely happy to get away from his Oscorp drama and they bum around the city together.
 Harry apologizes for the distance in their relationship which leads to a conversation about why Peter's parents left.
+Harry also learns that Peter has a girlfriend, and Peter says Gwen's name, mentioning she's an Oscorp employee.
 A van is monitoring their conversation which turns into a discussion of Max's accident.
 He's to be written off to avoid another scandal.

 Cut to the lab where Dillon's corpse has been stashed.
 In the midst of electrical interference, Dillon's body reanimates in a shower of sparks.
 Electrical tools jump to life as Dillion discovers the nature of his powers.
 Grabbing a coat, Dillion/Electro Man stumbles out of the lab.